sonelu/roboglia/docs/quick_start.rst

 content and the external one.
 In this case the human readable value is 1000000 (1Mbs) while the internal value is 1.
-The logic for this is taken from the `producer's specification <https://emanual.robotis.com/docs/en/dxl/ax/ax-12a/#baud-rate-4>`_ and is included in the `YAMl file that describes the device <https://github.com/sonelu/roboglia/blob/master/roboglia/dynamixel/devices/AX-12A.yml>`_.
+The logic for this is taken from the `producer's specification <https://emanual.robotis.com/docs/en/dxl/ax/ax-12a/#baud-rate-4>`_ and is included in the `YAML file that describes the device <https://github.com/sonelu/roboglia/blob/master/roboglia/dynamixel/devices/AX-12A.yml>`_.

 An even more interesting case is the one involving the positional registers like ``present_position``.
 For this particular servo, the register contains